BoulderES/certificates_scripts/README.md

 ### Certificate Authority Creation

-Execute the script below and provide the requested information:
+Execute the script below and provide the requested information (dummy CA name and password):

 ```bash

 ./createCA.sh

 ```

+The script execution creates a folder with the files within and using the same name provided as CA name.

+For this example the name used as CA is "dummy.local" so you will need to navigate to this folder in the next step.

+IMPORTANT!!!
+The generated certificate (.crt file of the "dummy.local" folder) must be installed in the SO as Trusted Root Certification Authorities (machine level)

 ### Create and sign a certificate